-Most folks might choose to visit Amherst in one of the milder months, but the January freeze was in full effect—temperatures having dipped down to single digits—on the day I headed there to meet my tour guide, Alyson Horrocks.
-A resident of the village, Alyson chronicles the beauty of this and other classic New England towns on Instagram and in her blog, New England Living.
+Most folks might choose to visit Amherst in one of the milder months, but the January freeze was in full effect—temperatures having dipped down to single digits — on the day I headed there to meet my tour guide, Alyson Horrocks.
+A resident of the village, Alyson frequently chronicles the beauty of this and other classic New England towns on Instagram.

 Town commons established in the 18th century, or village greens as they’re more commonly known today, were thought to have been used for militia training, the grazing of livestock, and, at times, public punishment.
 Encircled by a fence in 1866, Amherst’s Common was dedicated as a park in 1868 and remains so today, retaining many of the icons that grace town centers throughout New England’s countryside.

 Monuments scattered about a green offer a narrative of a town’s past — like that cube of granite with the hook poking out of its top that’s alleged to have been a whipping post.
 But equally telling is what’s not there.
 In this case, the ubiquitous gazebo is noticeably absent.
 According to the historical society, residents resisted erecting such a structure in an attempt to avoid the “Victorianization” that was occurring in neighboring towns.

 Our tour started at the Third County Courthouse — now the town hall — and Old Burying Ground set on the east side of the Common.
 The first markers dating back to 1735 were fieldstones, but those were difficult to find under the fresh fall of snow.